mui/material-ui/docs/data/material/components/timeline/timeline.md

 ## Reverse Alternating timeline

-The timeline can display the events on alternating sides.
+The timeline can display the events on alternating sides in reverse order.

 {{"demo": "AlternateRevertTimeline.js"}}